lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 You will submit a proposal, which will be graded on a completion basis.
 You will also submit a complete rough draft (emphasis on _complete_) for comment, which will be worth 5% of your course grade.
 The final paper will be worth the other 35%.

-- Topic paragraph and book list due on October 14.
+- Topic paragraph and book list due on October 16.
-- Rough draft due on December 1.
+- Rough draft due on November 27.
 - Final paper due on December 10.

 ## Schedule